 We’re not sure what causes esophageal atresia.
-It occurs during a baby’s development before birth.
+It occurs during fetal development.
 Mutations (changes) to genes may cause the esophagus to develop abnormally.

-The esophagus and trachea form at about the same time in the womb.
-In babies with esophageal atresia, the esophagus doesn’t form into one long tube between the baby’s mouth and stomach.
+The esophagus and trachea form at about the same time in the uterus.
+In fetuses with esophageal atresia, the esophagus doesn’t form into one long tube between the fetal mouth and stomach.
 Instead, the esophagus may be in two sections that have closed ends or link to the trachea.

 Doctors have found links between esophageal atresia and other factors.
-These factors include advanced paternal age (a father over age 40 when the baby is conceived) and fertility treatments including intrauterine insemination and in vitro fertilization.
+These factors include advanced paternal age (a father over age 40) and fertility treatments including intrauterine insemination and in vitro fertilization.

 If your baby coughs or chokes when trying to feed after birth, your provider may suspect esophageal atresia.
 To check, your provider may insert a feeding tube into your baby’s nose or mouth to see if the tube can travel all the way to the stomach.

 An esophageal atresia diagnosis is usually confirmed with an X-ray, which shows any abnormal development of the esophagus.

 In rare cases, esophageal atresia is diagnosed before birth during a prenatal ultrasound.
 This imaging test uses sound waves to create an image of the fetus on a monitor.
 Pregnancies affected by esophageal atresia commonly develop a build-up of amniotic fluid called polyhydramnios.

 Doctors classify esophageal atresia into types based on where the problem with the esophagus occurs.
 The kinds of esophageal atresia are:

 Esophageal atresia can be life-threatening, so the baby has to be treated quickly.
 Doctors perform surgery to connect the esophagus to the stomach in babies with this condition.